fdev31/weye/doc/source/dev/jsapi.rst

 ###############################

-.. warning:: usage of ``name`` as link and ``title`` as name is very inconsistant

-     rename it & clean usage as soon as possible

-.. todo:: generalize item object finding (top/bottom), used in touch/click events ...

 When talking about the *DOM* Element representing an item, I'll use `.item`.
 If I write about the :ref:`JavaScript object <object_model>`, I'll just say item.